Reader Jimmie wrote in with a good question about the ideal down payment on a car:

 And don’t forget: The bigger your down payment, the smaller the loan you might end up with.
 Your monthly payment will reflect how much you actually borrowed, for better or worse.
 Once you figure out whether you’re buying new or used, move on to the next step.

 What’s the actual best loan offer you can get?

-Before you head to the dealership, stop by your local bank or credit union to see if their car loan terms are more attractive than what you might find elsewhere.
+Before you head to the dealership, stop by your local bank or credit union and check online companies to see if their car loan terms are more attractive than what you might find elsewhere.
 You have nothing to lose by checking, and you might get lucky and discover that your bank offers excellent terms.